-Approximately 33 male and female subjects 12 to 75 years of age will be enrolled in the study.
-Following the subject's first dosing with study drug, their participation in the study will be approximately 2 months, unless the subject is withdrawn early as specified in Section 9.3.2 or has a new or ongoing AE at the final safety assessment visit.

-Subjects with ongoing AEs will be followed until the AE has resolved or stabilized (see Section 7.8.2).
-The estimated duration of the study from first subject in (FSI) to last subject out (LSO) is approximately 3 months.
+Approximately 30 male and female subjects 12 to 75 years of age will be enrolled in the study.
+The maximum subject's duration of participation will be 2.5 months.
+The estimated duration of the study from first subject in (FSI) to last subject out (LSO) is approximately 3.5 months.